 How far in advance do you take bookings?

-Two years to the day unless it’s in the school summer holidays, in which case eighteen months.
+Two years to the day.
 Honestly, you try planning every weekend in your life two years in advance.
 It’s bonkers.

 Who are you authorised by?